ghacks Technology News

 Another problem are duplicate plugins that are caused by loading the plugins from Firefox as well.
 This happens of course only if Firefox is installed on the same system.
 You can disable this easily by typing opera:config in the address bar.
 Navigate to User Prefs > Plugin Path and delete the Firefox reference there.

 This is only for users who upgrade Opera a lot.
-I for instance was using Opera since version 6 and always upgraded from the old version to a new one.
-This could mess up the ini files, especially the opera6.ini file which is still used in all versions of Opera.
-This could lead to all sorts of problems (slow page loading, high cpu usage)caused by obsolete or incorrect entries in that ini file.
+I have been using Opera since version 6 and always upgraded from the old version to a new one.
+This can mess up the ini files, especially the opera6.ini file which is still used in all versions of Opera which can lead to all sorts of problems (slow page loading, high cpu usage)caused by obsolete or incorrect entries in that ini file.

 The easiest approach would be to backup the file opera6.ini in your profiles folder of your Opera installation and delete it afterwards.
 Please note that Opera has to be closed before you do this.
 Restart Opera afterwards and it should automatically create a new opera6.ini file without all those old entries.

-You will loose the personal information if you entered them in Opera and also all tweaks that you might have applied are gone too.
+You will lose custom settings though and tweaks that you have made are gone too.
 It is however not a big problem to enter them again using the Preferences for the personal information and about:config for the latter.

 Type about:config and enter Turbo into the search field.
 Disable Turbo Mode and click on save.